AliFenton/Instagram/README.md

    - [ ] Tapping on a post's username or profile photo goes to that user's profile page (+2pt)
 - [ ] User can comment on a post and see all comments for each post in the post details screen (+3pt)
 - [ ] User can like a post and see number of likes for each post in the post details screen (+1pt)
-- [ ] Run your app on your phone and use the camera to take the photo (+1pt)
+- [x] Run your app on your phone and use the camera to take the photo (+1pt)

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+Add video support like the real instagram.
+Search posts by user or hashtag
 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1.Segues
+2.Parse

 ## Video Walkthrough